Do the math that underpins economies

 That why we’ve created this program, jointly offered by the Faculty of Mathematics and the Department of Economics in the Faculty of Arts.

 Over the course of your degree, you’ll become an expert at using differential calculus, differential equations, and mathematical optimization to understand economic behaviour.
+If you enroll in the co-op stream, you can add paid work experience on top that.

 You’ll graduate ready for a career with banks, government, or industry, or for a master’s or PhD program.

-Earn a Bachelor of Mathematics in Mathematical Economics
+- Graduate with a Bachelor of Mathematics in Mathematical Economics

 Co-op = relevant paid work experience